The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae

-This analysis is based on a dark matter halo catalogue extracted from a relativistic N-body simulation performed with the code \textit{gevolution} \cite{Adamek2016_gevolution}.
-The halo catalogue, constructed from the simulated light cone with the \textit{ROCKSTAR} halo finder \cite{Behroozi2012}, includes about 17 million halos in the redshift range $0.001 < z < 1.27$.
-At low redshift ($z \leq 0.1$ corresponding to a comoving distance of $292\,h^{-1}\,\mathrm{Mpc}$), the halos span the full sky volume.
-Beyond this redshift threshold, the simulated objects span a conical shaped volume covering an area of $1000$ square degrees.
-Each halo's observed redshift and luminosity distance are determined by integrating the geodesic equation and Sachs equations along its light ray \cite{Lepori2020}.
-The catalogue also includes a mass proxy, based on the number of N-body particles assigned to each halo.
+The halo catalogue, constructed from the simulated light cone with the \texttt{ROCKSTAR}\footnote{\textit{robust overdensity calculation using K-space topologically adaptive refinement}} halo finder \citep{Behroozi2012}, included about 17 million haloes in the redshift range $0.001 < z < 1.27$.
+At low redshift ($z \leq 0.1$, corresponding to a comoving distance of $292\,h^{-1}\,\mathrm{Mpc}$), the haloes spanned the full sky volume.
+Beyond this redshift threshold, the simulated objects spanned a cone-shaped volume covering an area of $1000$ square degrees.
+The observed redshift and luminosity distance of each halo were determined by integrating the geodesic equation and Sachs equations along its light ray, using the gravitational potential along the line of sight, and accounting for the Doppler contribution due to the peculiar motion of the source \citep{Adamek2019}.
+This method does not assume any fixed distance-redshift relation, but calculates the true observed values for each source separately.
+The catalogue also included a mass proxy that was based on the number of N-body particles assigned to each halo.